js816/Cryptocurrencies/README.md

 ## Feature reduction

 After performing the above preprocessing, our data had 98 columns.
-To enhance the efficiency of our model and provide easier visualization of the data, those features were reduced using Principal Component Analysis).
+To enhance the efficiency of our model and provide easier visualization of the data, those features were reduced using Principal Component Analysis (PCA).
 We reduced the data to 3 principal components (PC1, PC2, and PC3).

 ## Clustering